ctu-vras/electronic-io/electronic_io/README.md

 The idea is that each of these could be representing a different real-world entity:

-- The set of real pins can describe a particular I/O board, like Raspbery Pi.
+- The set of real pins can describe a particular I/O board, like Raspberry Pi.
 - The set of virtual pins translates datasheets of the connected components into sensible numbers (e.g. ADC -> Voltage).
 - The set of devices interprets the pins and virtual pins in terms of high-level devices.